Keith Best: Biography

+He also lectures to various American universities.

 He is married to Elizabeth Gibson, former Chief Executive of the charity the Evelina Family Trust and Office Manager of British Future; and they have two daughters.
 When his wife stood as the Conservative candidate for Birmingham Hodge Hill at the 1992 general election, Best acted as her election agent.

 In 2017, Best became one of the founding members of Citizens for Britain.
 He is the author of Write Your Own Will 1978, The Right Way to Prove a Will, 1981 and of various articles in magazines, Wall Street Journal, newspapers etc. Former Deputy Editor District Council Review.
 He contributed a chapter to the 2021 book Religious Soft Diplomacy and the United Nations: Religious Engagement as Loyal Opposition.

+In 2022 and 2026 both Keith Best and his wife, Elizabeth Gibson, stood for Oval ward in the 2022 Lambeth London Borough Council election.